yurytsoy/revonet/README.md

 # revonet
-Rust implementation of real-coded GA for solving optimization problems and training of neural networks
+Rust implementation of real-coded genetic algorithm for solving optimization problems and training of neural networks